 Wuxia, from the beginning, is about the civilian class in real life.

-Whoever follows the Wuxia spirit would be respected as the hero or Xia, with no specific ceremonies nor rules, or social status requirements.
+Whoever follows the Wuxia spirit would be respected as the hero or Xia, with no specific ceremonies, rules, or social status requirements.

 Most Wuxia stories and heroes have strong nationalist spirits.

-Wuxia novels are usually set in certain historic backgrounds, mostly an era with an incapable government, or full of wars.
+Wuxia novels are usually set in specific historical backgrounds, mostly an era with an incapable government or full of wars.

-Compared to Realism literature, Wuxia is more focused to praise the good sides of humanity, such as brotherhood, pure romance, faith, big love for mankind, etc.
+Compared to Realism literature, Wuxia is more focused on praising the good sides of humanity, such as brotherhood, pure romance, faith, big love for humankind, etc.

 The endings of Wuxia generally represent the rule that good and evil will always be rewarded, even though countless difficulties and sufferings are in the middle.

-Heroes in Wuxia, no matter how much they accomplished, would always end up living in Jianghu seclusively, instead of serving the royals.
+No matter how much they accomplished, Heroes in Wuxia would always end up living in Jianghu seclusively instead of serving the royals.